cpjobling/eg-247-textbook/_sources/introduction/index.md

 slideshow:
   slide_type: subslide
 ---
-%Make sure that we have a clean workspace clear all format compact; setappdata(0, "MKernel_plot_format", 'svg')
+% Make sure that we have a clean workspace clear all format compact setappdata(0, "MKernel_plot_format", 'svg')
 ```

 +++ {"slideshow": {"slide_type": "subslide"}}